-Normally it takes earning 110,000 eligible points in a calendar year to receive a companion pass (125,000 points effective January 1, 2020).
+It takes earning 125,000 eligible points in a calendar year to receive a companion pass.
 The pass will be valid for the rest of the calendar year in which it is earned, and for the entire following year.

 What points count towards earning a Companion Pass?

-You need to earn 110,000 points in a calendar year (125,000 points effective January 1, 2020) for a Southwest Airlines companion pass and most Rapid Rewards points that you earn count towards that total.
+You need to earn 125,000 points in a calendar year for a Southwest Airlines companion pass and most Rapid Rewards points that you earn count towards that total.

 Points earned from paid Southwest Airlines flights, from credit card spend (and even from the credit card signup bonus), and points from most Southwest Airlines partner activity counts.
 That even includes online purchases made through the Southwest Airlines shopping portal.

 If you make a purchase from 1-800-Flowers that earns Southwest Airlines Rapid Rewards points, those points count towards a Companion Pass.
 If you book a hotel through Rocketmiles and earn Southwest Airlines Rapid Rewards points those points generally count towards a Companion Pass (and this is useful because if you aren’t concerned about earning hotel points or elite status credit for your stay, you can earn thousands of miles per night).